 Likewise, the longevity of your business will determine what tasks are part of your cycle.
 For example, a new company may not need to implement employee performance reporting just yet.
 Regardless of the stage your business is in, these are some of the everyday activities businesses rely on to manage jobs.
-If you’re thinking of implementing job management within your company, you should take a more in-depth look at these common points in the cycle:
+If you’re thinking of implementing job management for beginners within your company, you should take a more in-depth look at these common points in the cycle:

 - Lead and customer relationship management.
 How does your team track leads?
 How do you capture lead data from your website and use that data to create quotes or estimates?
 How does your business manage all lead contacts in your database?

 - Quotes, estimate, and budget management.
 How do you convert a quote or estimate into an active job?
 How do you measure your budget during active jobs?

 - Task management.
 How do you assign tasks to employees?
 How do your employees know which tasks they need to complete and how much time should be allocated to each job?

 - Scheduling and timesheet management.
 How do you schedule tasks for employees, and how do you track employee time?
 How do you use employee timesheet data to understand productivity rates and time management?

 - Email and document management.
 How does your team manage documents, share all information related to a client or job, and communicate on a day-to-day basis?

 - Purchase and cost management.
 How do you track and allocate costs?
 How do you track purchase orders?